ozancili-del/destiny-blue-concierge/docs/notes.md

   A: Complimentary parking is available; details are in your arrival information.

 - Q: Your recommendations for Destin (recommendations / blog / restaurants / activities / things to do)
-  A: See our blog for local tips: https://www.destincondogetaways.com/blog—if you need anything specific, just ask.
+  A: See our blog for local tips: https://www.destincondogetaways.com/blog; if you need anything specific, just ask.

 - Q: Check-in and check-out times (check-in / check-out / arrival / departure)
   A: Check-in is 4:00 PM; check-out is 10:00 AM.